awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 You can do real\-time monitoring of API calls by directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.

-Security Hub recommends that you create a metric filter and alarm for customer\-created CMKs that have changed state to disabled or scheduled deletion\.
+Security Hub recommends that you create a metric filter and alarm for customer managed keys that have changed state to disabled or scheduled deletion\.
 Data encrypted with disabled or deleted keys is no longer accessible\.

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.7 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.

-**Important**
+**Note**
+When Security Hub performs the check for this control, it looks for CloudTrail trails that the current account uses\.
+These trails might be organization trails that belong to another account\.
+Multi\-Region trails also might be based in a different Region\.
+The check results in `FAILED` findings in the following cases:
+No trail is configured\.
+The available trails that are in the current Region and that are owned by current account do not meet the control requirements\.
+The check results in a control status of `NO_DATA` in the following cases:
-Security Hub supports CIS AWS Foundations checks only on resources in the same Region and owned by the same account as the one in which Security Hub is enabled\.
+The multi\-Region trail is based in a different Region\.
+Security Hub can only generate findings in the Region where the trail is based\.
-For example, if you enable Security Hub in the US East \(N\.
-Virginia\) Region, but you create CloudWatch alarms or SNS topics in the US West \(N\.
-California\) Region, Security Hub running in the US East \(N\.
-Virginia\) Region can’t locate the CloudWatch alarms or SNS topics in the US West \(N\.
-California\) Region\.
-When this happens, the check returns a warning that the resource can’t be located\.
-A Failed finding is generated only when a resource is successfully located but is not compliant with CIS requirements for the control\.
+The multi\-Region trail belongs to a different account\.
+Security Hub can only generate findings for the account that owns the trail\.
+For the alarm, the current account must either own the referenced Amazon SNS topic, or must have `listSubscription` access to the Amazon SNS topic\.
+Otherwise Security Hub generates `WARNING` findings for the control\.

 ### Remediation<a name="cis-3.7-remediation"></a>